-On June 19, 2006, the Company entered into a Fourth Amended and Restated Receivables Sale Agreement with a group of lendors, which replaced the Third Amended and Restated Receivables Sale Agreement that expired on that day.
+On June 19, 2006, the Company entered into a Fourth Amended and Restated Receivables Sale Agreement with a group of lenders, which replaced the Third Amended and Restated Receivables Sale Agreement that expired on that day.
 The agreement allows the Company to sell, on a revolving basis, an undivided interest in a defined pool of receivables while retaining a subordinated interest in a portion of the receivables.
 The receivables are sold without legal recourse to third party conduits through a wholly owned bankruptcy-remote special purpose entity that is consolidated for financial reporting purposes.
 The Company continues servicing the sold receivables and charges the third party conduits a monthly servicing fee at market rates.
-The program qualifies for sale treatment under SFAS 140.
-The amount of available proceeds under the program is limited to \$200 million, and is subject to change based on the level of eligible receivables, restrictions on concentrations of receivables and the historical performance of the receivables.
-At July 1, 2006 and December 31, 2005, \$168.0 million and \$163.0 million of sold accounts receivable were excluded from receivables in the accompanying Consolidated Balance Sheets.
-The Company's subordinated retained interest in the transferred receivables was \$116.2 million and \$73.3 million at July 1, 2006 and December 31, 2005, respectively, and is included in receivables, net in the Consolidated Balance Sheets.
+The program qualifies for sale treatment under FASB Statement No. 140-"Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities".
+The amount of available proceeds under the program is limited to \$200 million, and is subject to change based on the level of eligible receivables, restrictions on concentrations of receivables and the historical performance of the transferred receivables.
+At September 30, 2006 and December 31, 2005, \$177.0 million and \$163.0 million, respectively, of sold accounts receivable were excluded from receivables in the accompanying Consolidated Balance Sheets.
+The Company's subordinated retained interest in the transferred receivables was \$122.2 million and \$73.3 million at September 30, 2006 and December 31, 2005, respectively, and is included in receivables, net in the Consolidated Balance Sheets.
 The receivables sale agreement will expire on June 18, 2007.